Skip to main content

 • Use this list to limit Salesforce Sync

-• In the upper left, click < Back to lists to return to your list dashboard.
-Here you’ll see your new list.
+• Click Back to Segments to return to your dashboard, here you’ll see your new segment.

-• Hover over the list and click Details to view additional information about your list.
+• Hover over the list and click Details to view additional information about your segment.

 • Click the More dropdown menu for the following options: